shovel-org/Windows-JetBrains-Bucket/README.md

 ## Portable sufix

-- All created files, which are generated (config, system, plugins, log) are moved into each application root folder `persistedConfig`
+- All created files, which are generated (config, system, plugins, log) are moved into each application root folder `profile`
 - Nothing will be saved into system path.

 TODO: